RichLogan/JustHealth/Documentation/Technical Documentation/development.rst

 In order to further make testing easier, Rich developed the ``.runTests.sh`` bash script in order to run all recorded tests.
 It accomplished:

-1. Switching the local server to run against the test server (in order to minimise the risk of unintentinally dropping production data)
+1. Switching the local server to run against the test database (in order to minimise the risk of unintentinally modifying production tables/data)
 2. Running every single automated test and recording all results.

 This file can be run from the root of the project, provided a local server is running and connection to the Kent network is available.